Entropy and Temperature in finite isolated quantum systems: Preliminaries

-Here $g(E)$ is the density of states --- the number of many-body eigenstates per unit energy interval.
+Here, $g(E)$ is the density of states --- the number of many-body eigenstates per unit energy interval.
 Although defined as a sum over delta functions, the density of states can be thought of as a smooth function of energy over energy scales much larger than the typical level spacing.
-In numerical work, this is often achieved by broadening the delta functions into Gaussians or Lorentzians of finite width \cite{Bruus_dAuriac_2DHubbard_levelstatistics_PRB1997, Molina_Relano_Retamosa_misleading_PRE2002, Duine_MacDonald_vortex_PRA2010, SorgVidmarHeidrichMeisner_thermalization_PRA14, Shchadilova_Ribeiro_Haque_PRL2014, Wehling_excitons_PRB2017, Pixley_etal_disorderedWeyl_PRB2017, LiuLu_GrapheneNanoribbons_PRR2022, HonerkampKennesNag_multiWeylSemimetals_PRB2022}.)
+In numerical work, this is often achieved by broadening the delta functions into Gaussians or Lorentzians of finite width \cite{Bruus_dAuriac_2DHubbard_levelstatistics_PRB1997, Molina_Relano_Retamosa_misleading_PRE2002, Duine_MacDonald_vortex_PRA2010, SorgVidmarHeidrichMeisner_thermalization_PRA14, Shchadilova_Ribeiro_Haque_PRL2014, Wehling_excitons_PRB2017, Pixley_etal_disorderedWeyl_PRB2017, LiuLu_GrapheneNanoribbons_PRR2022, HonerkampKennesNag_multiWeylSemimetals_PRB2022}.
 Alternatively, we can define $\Omega(E)$ as the number of eigenstates with energy less than $E$, i.e., the integrated density of states.
 Fitting a smooth function to the staircase form of $\Omega(E)$, one can obtain a smooth density of states as the derivative; $g(E)= \Omega'(E)$.

-The entropy now depends on an energy window $\dE$; we are thus faced with choosing an appropriate $\dE$.
-The purpose of introducing a finite energy width was to smooth out the discreteness of the energy spectrum; thus $\dE$ should be large enough to include a large number of eigenstates.
+The entropy now depends on an energy window $\dE$, so we are thus faced with choosing an appropriate $\dE$.
+The purpose of introducing a finite energy width was to smooth out the discreteness of the energy spectrum, so $\dE$ should be large enough to include a large number of eigenstates.
 On the other hand, we want $\dE$ to be sufficiently small so that the density of states (regarded as a smooth function of energy) does not vary appreciably within the window, i.e., $\dE$ should be much smaller than the scale of the bandwidth of the system.
-Other than these general principles, we have the freedom to choose $\dE$, and the entropy $S$ will in general depend on the choice.
+Other than these general principles, we have the freedom to choose $\dE$, and in general, the entropy $S$ will depend on the choice.

 As we will explain next (\ref{sec:saddlepoint}), the sub-leading contributions to the entropy, which contain $\dE$, vanish in the large system size limit.
-So, for infinite systems, it will generally not matter what $\dE$ is, but for finite quantum systems, the choice can drastically affect the entropy, and resultant temperature.
-The purpose of this paper is to investigate and clarify the effect of this choice for finite systems whose Hilbert space sizes makes them accessible to full numerical diagonalization.
+So, for infinite systems, it will generally not matter what $\dE$ is, but the choice can drastically affect the entropy and resultant temperature for finite quantum systems.
+This paper aims to investigate and clarify the effect of this choice for finite systems whose Hilbert space sizes make them accessible to full numerical diagonalization.